ImCxoi/hexViewer/README.md

 # hexViewer
-A skyblock (or otherwise) tooltip display for dyed armors hex value
+A skyblock (or otherwise) tooltip for displaying dyed armors hex value

 shows the hex in the color of the hex!